Trafficking Risk in Sub-Saharan African Supply Chains

 POLITICAL INSTABILITY OR CONFLICT

-Djibouti scored an 89.7 in the 2016 Fragile States Index (FSI), placing it in the “high warning” category and ranking the country 39 out of 178.
-The FSI scale goes from 0 (indicating a “sustainable” political system), to 120 (indicating a political system on “high alert”).[20]
+Djibouti scored an 81.3 on the 2022 Fragile States Index (FSI), placing it in the “warning” category and ranking the country 48th out of 179.
+The FSI scale goes from 0 (indicating a “sustainable” political system) to 120 (indicating a political system on “alert”).
+For 2022, the key factors of instability were state legitimacy, external intervention, demographic pressures, factionalized elites, public services, economic inequality, and refugees and IDPs.[39]

 LEVEL OF CRIME AND VIOLENCE